-"These misconceptions are put out there by pest control companies who want your business," says Benson.
+"These misconceptions are put out there by pest control companies who want your business," she says.
 "While there are a few diseases that a pigeon may carry (such as salmonella), it is far more likely that we will infect a pigeon with one of the diseases that we carry."

 Pigeons, she adds, are very smart birds, who have been used in times of war to save troops.
 The birds worked as couriers to deliver critical messages.

-Benson has worked with pigeons suffering from a variety of ailments and says they are sweet birds with fun personalities.
+Benson has worked with pigeons suffering from a variety of ailments and describes them as sweet birds with fun personalities.

 I have personally watched her coax an injured pigeon out of the street and into her arms.